jairajrenjith/InstaHelp-AI/README.md

 # InstaHelp AI

-InstaHelp-AI is a fast, intent-based AI chatbot built using natural language processing techniques.
+InstaHelp AI is a fast, intent-based AI chatbot built using natural language processing techniques.
 It is designed to answer questions related to computer science, programming, AI, Python, and core CS subjects with instant and reliable responses.

 The chatbot prioritizes speed, correctness, and predictability, making it suitable for educational demos, beginner learning tools, and Streamlit deployment.